LANDLORD RIGHTS & FREQUENTLY ASKED QUESTIONS

 - Complaint for Eviction and Damages (most common, includes failure to pay)

-- Complaint for Eviction and Damages (holdover tenant)
+- Complaint for Eviction Upon Termination/Expiration of Lease (holdover tenant)

-- Unlawful Detainer Complaint (guest who refused to leave)
+- Unlawful Detainer Complaint (unauthorized person that refused to leave)

 - NOTE: Don’t forget to attach a copy of the notice if one was required